Cinema of Bangladesh: 2010s

-Since 2012, Bangladesh has developed several big production and distribution companies, such as Monsoon Films, Jaaz Multimedia and Tiger Media Limited and the films produced by them have been doing better business than others for their large budget and glamorous appearance.
+Since 2012, Bangladesh has developed several big production and distribution companies, such as Monsoon Films, Jaaz Multimedia and Tiger Media Limited, and the films produced by them have been doing better business than others due to their large budget and glamorous appearance.
 Four of the top ten highest grossing Bangladeshi films were released in the 2010s.
-In 2014 India's Reliance Entertainment Limited had expressed their interest in producing Bangladeshi films.
+In 2014, India's Reliance Entertainment Limited had expressed their interest in producing Bangladeshi films.
 However, the Bangladesh Film Corporation didn't respond due to the ban on Indian films in Bangladesh.
-Another notable film was released in the year 2010 named " Jaago " directed by one of the prominent and young director named Khijir Hayat Khan.
-And "Jaago" is the first sports-based film in Bangla Cinema.
-Top actors during this period included Shakib Khan, as well as Ananta Jalil, Arifin Shuvo, Bappy Chowdhury, Symon Sadik, Jayed Khan.
+A notable film released in 2010 was named Jaago, directed by Khijir Hayat Khan.
+Jaago is the first sports-based film in Bangla Cinema.
+Top actors during this period included Shakib Khan, Ananta Jalil, Arifin Shuvo, Bappy Chowdhury, Symon Sadik, and Jayed Khan.

 2020s

-In 2020s, a new wave of cinema is going through Bangladeshi film industry.
-Started during Covid-19 pandemic, ott consumption increased largely in the country.
+In the 2020s, a new wave of cinema was moving through the Bangladeshi film industry.
+Started during the COVID-19 pandemic, OTT consumption increased largely in the country.
 New Bangladeshi platforms like Chorki and Binge became popular.
-Films like Poran, Hawa, Operation Sundarbans, Damal became box office hits.
-New wave directors include Abdullah Mohammed Saad, Mejbaur Rahman Sumon, Syed Ahmed Shawki, Ashfaque Nipun, Sanjoy Somadder, Tanim Noor, Robiul Alom Robi and many more.
+Films like Poran, Hawa, Operation Sundarbans, Damal, Leader: Amie Bangladesh we released.
+In mid-2023, Priyotoma was released in Bangladesh and all over the world, which became the fastest gross figure collection in the history of Bangladeshi Cinema and the highest grossing Bangladeshi film of all time.
+Some notable new wave directors include Abdullah Mohammad Saad, Ashfaque Nipun, Raihan Rafi, and Himel Ashraf.